-Legal Permanent Resident adults who do not qualify for Medicaid due to the 5-year US residency requirement, may still be eligible to receive tax credits and subsidies toward the purchase of private insurance in the Health Insurance Marketplace, even if their incomes are under 100% of FPL.
+Legal Permanent Resident adults who do not qualify for Medicaid due to the 5-year US residency requirement, may still be eligible to receive tax credits and subsidies toward the purchase of private insurance through Virginia's Insurance Marketplace, even if their incomes are under 100% FPL.

 Many immigrants have trepidation about receiving public benefits, including Medicaid, for fear that they will be labeled a "Public Charge" which may prevent them from becoming a Legal Permanent Resident or prevent other family members from emigrating to the United States.
-Enrollment in Medicaid/FAMIS is not counted in the public charge test unless a person receives long-term care services.
+Enrollment in Medicaid/FAMIS is not counted in the public charge test unless a person receives institutional long-term care services (not including home- and community-based services).

-F. Other Insurance
+F. Other Insurance\